akayoshi514/free-genai-bootcamp-2025/sentence-constructor/genAI-behaviors.md

-# Microsoft Copilot

 # HuggingChat

 ## First prompt
-It doesn't answer the prompt so I abandonned it.
+It doesn't answer the prompt so I abandon it.

+# Microsoft Copilot

 ## First prompt
 ### Vocabulary Table section